AndyWright360/Flora-and-Fauna/README.md

     ```

 10. Click **Add Statement** and **Generate Policy**.
-11. Copy the entire policy, and paste it into the Bucket Policy Editor.
-Add `/*` to the end of the Resource key, and click **Save**.
+11. Copy the entire policy and paste it into the Bucket Policy Editor.
+Add `/*` to the end of the Resource key and click **Save**.
 12. In the **Access Control List (ACL)** section, click **Edit**, enable **List** for **Everyone (public access)**, and accept the warning box.
 If the **Edit** button is disabled, ensure ACLs are enabled in the **Object Ownership** section.

 #### Set Up IAM